tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 6
+More code than I thought I would need.
+Meh.

+Had to look up map syntax for go again.
+The way to test for existing items in the map does not make a lot of sense to me so I have to look up the syntax everytime.

+The way I solved part1 made part2 super simple.

 ## Day 5
 Cool problem.
 Reminds me of the machine from last year AOC.
 Just jmp instructions in this case.
 I again stole code from Day 2 for reading files and scanning in golang.
 I feel like it will take me a while to really remember how to read a file in golang line by line.